JonDoeBeep/BCNP/protocol.md

 math inside the BCNP core library uses these raw types before any robot-side unit wrapper is applied, which keeps serialization symmetric and avoids silent precision changes.

+### Controller Limits & Safety

+- Robots may choose tighter limits than the wire specification by supplying a `ControllerConfig::CommandLimits` struct when constructing `bcnp::Controller`.
+- Limits are enforced centrally (before commands enter the execution queue), so even legacy senders are bounded to robot-approved velocity and duration ranges.

+### Parser Diagnostics

+- `bcnp::StreamParser` emits an `ErrorInfo` payload to its error callback that includes the `PacketError` code, the byte offset (from the start of the stream) where parsing failed, and a monotonically increasing consecutive-error count.
+- Transports can log these details to correlate bursty link noise, sync loss, or malformed traffic back to specific timestamps and offsets.

 ## Transport Layer Guidance